-As I sat at my desk and stared, I pondered my options.
+As I sat at my desk and stared, I pondered my chef-solicited options.
 Roasted.
 Mashed.
 Pickled.
 Pan-seared.
 Souped.
-What I’d been thinking was that I wanted something sufficiently traditional, but maybe just a little outlandish.
+I wanted something sufficiently traditional, but sorta outlandish.
 Something to surprise my guests yet not alarm them.
 Something that wouldn’t upstage everything else.
-Something…simple.
-So I did the only thing I could think to do: I asked the advice of the only person whose palate I truly trust, a Pulitzer prize-winning food critic.
-Er, the only Pulitzer prize-winning food critic, Jonathan Gold.
+Something simple.
+So I did the only thing I could think to do.
+I emailed the only person whose palate I truly trust.
+And that would be Pulitzer prize-winning food critic, Jonathan Gold.
+(Sorry, E.)

 They were lovely, that initial batch.
+The skins had turned to parchment while the interior had puffed like little pommes duchesse.
 The heat rendered them crisp outside, tender within, and intriguingly sweet throughout, just as I’d been assured.
-That was three years ago, yet I still remember that side dish like it was part of last night’s dinner.
-The skins had turned to parchment while the interior had puffed like little pommes duchesse.
+That was three years ago, yet I still remember that side dish like it was last night’s supper.

-Since then, I’ve come to have quite an intimate relationship with sunchokes, deviating from the Sunchoke Deity’s foolproof technique and succumbing to all manner of my original temptations.
+Since then, I’ve come to have quite an intimate relationship with sunchokes, deviating somewhat from that initial foolproof technique and succumbing to all manner of my original temptations.
 Steamed.
 Sautéed.
-Turned into soup.
-Sliced and crisped in oil.
-Boiled, although I advise against it.
+Souped.
+Crisped in thick chunks in oil.
 Even shaved raw atop salads, crisp as a water chestnut.
-Like potatoes, sunchokes seem to be an everyday sort of tuber.
-Yet something in their innate tuberosity makes them moister, sweeter, able to inflate like jumbo marshmallows over a campfire.
+They’re so darn similar to potatoes, yet something in the innate tuberosity of sunchokes makes them moister, sweeter, better able to inflate like jumbo marshmallows over a campfire.
 But let’s be clear about one thing.
 It’s roasting that’s my preferred approach, the one I keep coming back to.
-After all, Sunchoke Deity ought to know.
-And, as promised, I’ve never once bothered to remove their skins before cooking.
+It’s worth noting, I’ve never once bothered to remove their skins before cooking.
 Heck, if they’re papery thin, they can even be ignored.